Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 Philips Sonicare One

-Features two-minute timer with 30-second notifications
+Features a two-minute timer with 30-second notifications

 Affordable brush head replacements